 Elementary students build upon skills and concepts introduced in the Primary Program.
 As students enter the Elementary Program they begin to discover their own unique abilities, develop their talents constructively, and learn to evaluate their own efforts.

 They are exposed to new materials and concepts in the cultural subjects (anthropology, astronomy, biology, chemistry, economics, geography, geology, government, history, philosophy, physics, political science, sociology, etc.).
-They also continue to develop skills in language, math, fine and performing arts, music and Spanish.
+They also continue to develop skills in language, math, fine and performing arts, music, and Spanish language.

 These concepts are not broken down into separate subjects, but are treated as a totally integrated curriculum.
-Children learn to manage their time, set goals, complete projects and, with the guidance of the teacher, are responsible for their own education and behavior.
-The student’s interest in being a member of a community is met through group lessons, projects and community service projects.
+Children learn to manage their time, set goals, complete projects and, with the guidance of the teacher, become responsible for their own education and behavior.
+The student’s interest in being a member of a community is met through group lessons, projects and community service.

 Charles Towne Montessori School requires that all Elementary teachers be Association Montessori Internationale (AMI) certified.